Pennine Acute Hospitals NHS Trust

 Pennine Acute Hospitals NHS Trust was an acute hospital trust which, until 2019, operated Fairfield General Hospital in Bury, North Manchester General Hospital, the Royal Oldham Hospital and Rochdale Infirmary, all in Greater Manchester.
 It is now part of the Northern Care Alliance NHS Group.
-North Manchester General Hospital was formally acquired by Manchester University NHS Foundation Trust on April 1st 2021.
+North Manchester General Hospital was formally acquired by Manchester University NHS Foundation Trust on April 1, 2021.
+The trust also operated Bury General Hospital which closed in 2006.

-It should not to be confused with Pennine Care NHS Foundation Trust, which is also based in Greater Manchester.
+It should not be confused with Pennine Care NHS Foundation Trust, which is also based in Greater Manchester.

 Management

 In 2014, Dr. Fairfield, the Chief Executive of Northumberland, Tyne and Wear NHS Foundation Trust moved to the trust on the retirement of John Saxby.
+In march 2016, the trust was rated as "inadequate" by the CQC, and asked Salford Royal NHS Foundation Trust to assume immediate leadership of the trust prior to the future demerger of the North Manchester General Hospital site.
 In April 2016, Sir David Dalton was appointed to take over the leadership of the trust and the functions of the board were taken over by directors from Salford Royal Foundation Trust, although Pennine Acute still had a legal existence.

 In 2020, it became necessary to re-establish the board because of complexities involved in formally transferring its assets to other trusts.
 It was intended to disband it by April 2020.
 The hospitals in Oldham, Bury and Rochdale would continue to be run by Salford, while North Manchester hospital would be run by Manchester University NHS Foundation Trust under a management agreement.
 The other trusts are resisting taking over the liabilities associated with these hospitals, and North Manchester is said to require rebuilding at a cost of around £500 million.
 The re-established board will not be involved in the management of the hospitals.